unraid/docs/docs/unraid-os/manual/storage-management.md

     ensure no new files can be written to the drive during the upgrade process
-  - If you started the drive in Normal mode then you will be able to read and write to the Emulated drive while the as if it was still physically present
+  - If you started the drive in Normal mode then you will be able to read and write to the Emulated drive as if it was still physically present
 - Stop the array.
   - At this point the array is in the same state as it would be if the drive you have stopped using had failed instead of being